Saiapatsu/escape/README.md

 >numbers echo 123456
 ```

-The first option adds a trailing space to the command line which `argv`-using/command line-splitting programs safely ignore. `echo`, `set` etc. are sensitive to this space, however.
+The first option adds a trailing space to the command line, which `argv`-using/command line-splitting programs safely ignore. `echo`, `set` etc. are sensitive to this space, however.

 `escape` has no function for the second option.